There are European and UK rules governing how you can ship waste into or out of the country.

 - immediately quarantine the waste

 You must treat the waste in the way specified in the notification document.
-You have one year from the date of receiving the waste to do this, unless the competent authority of your country has requested it be done sooner.
-Within 30 days of completing the treatment, fill in block 19 of the movement form with the:
+You have one year from the date of receiving the waste to do this, unless the competent authority of your country or your environmental permit requires it to be done sooner.
+Within 30 days of completing the treatment, the recovery/disposal facility must fill in block 19 of the movement form with the:

 - date of the waste’s recovery or disposal